Message to Admitted & Incoming Students from Dean Melissa Begg

-Let me also say at the start that we know you have probably endured one of the most difficult years of your lifetime.
-With the multiple pandemics of COVID-19, anti-Black racism, anti-Asian hate, and anti-Semitism (among many other ongoing forms of oppression and bias), many of you have faced significant challenges.
-Sadly, many of these challenges will very likely continue into the coming year.
 It is the mission of social work to promote social justice and racial justice in all we do, and to ensure equal access to opportunity for all in our society – especially the most vulnerable and marginalized.
-Given the damage wrought by the pandemics, there is much work ahead of us.
+Given the damage wrought by multiple pandemics, there is much work ahead of us.
 You have the power to make change and we offer an education designed to make the most of your dedication and innate talents.

-While much of the work ahead of us is outward-facing, we recognize that we have important work to do as an institution as well.
-Last year, we renewed our efforts to become a more anti-racist institution.
+While much of the work ahead of us is outward-facing, we recognize that we have important work to do within our community.
 Like nearly every institution in our society, we recognize that our School has ongoing issues to confront.
-However, we are committed to tackling our shortcomings, addressing concerns as they arise, accepting responsibility where appropriate, and making changes where needed – so that we emerge as a stronger, more equitable School.
+At the same time, we are committed to tackling our shortcomings, addressing concerns as they arise, accepting responsibility where appropriate, and making changes where needed – so that we emerge as a stronger, more equitable School.
 This is not the work of a day or a week or even a year, but an ongoing duty and a continuing work-in-progress.
 We look forward to partnering with you in that effort.

-It is abundantly clear that the ways in which we live and work have changed dramatically over the past year and a half.
-We’ve all learned to pursue our professional and personal lives with the help of technology, and in all likelihood, we will continue to do so – taking advantage of new modalities wherever helpful.
-Having said that, we look forward to greater opportunities for in-person engagement in the coming year as another means to support each other and build community.
-Please know that you will be able to engage with others in many different formats as you meet with faculty members and classmates, expand your professional networks, seek advice from your instructors, receive guidance from your advisors and practicum supervisors, and obtain support from our dedicated staff in student services.
+Please take advantage of all that CSSW and the wider University have to offer.
+During your time with us, you will be able to engage with others in a variety of ways and formats as you meet with faculty members and classmates, expand your professional networks, seek advice from your instructors, receive guidance from your advisors and practicum supervisors, and obtain support from our dedicated staff in student services.
 We are all eager to meet you!

 Despite the myriad changes all around us, some things remain the same.
 CSSW is one of the best social work schools in the country.
 Our breadth of concentrations and specializations ensures that you are able to focus on the aspects of social work and social welfare that are most meaningful to you.
 Our faculty and staff are ready to offer you an excellent education this year.
 We are committed to providing you with a learning experience that is personal, engaging, and effective, enabling you to gain the skills and knowledge necessary to promote positive change throughout your career.